 I do research on a number of seemingly unrelated areas: design of algorithms for evolutionary tree recovery, teaching computers to write poems, analysis of music lyrics and genres, and harm reduction in gambling.
 It’s a funny career.

 I’m the treasurer of the Faculty Association, and am serving on the Faculty Relations Committee.
-Previously, I’ve been quite active on FAUW’s Status of Women and Equity Committee, and on Senate.
+Previously, I’ve been quite active on FAUW’s Equity Committee, and on Senate.
 I am also my unit’s undergraduate director.

 My partner Daniel and I, and our dog Rover, live in a loft in downtown Kitchener, where I cheerily garden tomatoes 20 metres in the sky.

 My research background is reproductive biology and I teach courses in cell biology, physiology and reproduction.
 I have been a faculty member in Biology since 2006, and a Lecturer since 2011.
 I am particularly interested in issues relating to the undergraduate experience and quality of life for teaching faculty.